-The number of shingles and chickenpox presentations to EDs decreased and were below baseline levels in the past week (Figure 18).
+The number of shingles presentations to EDs remained stable and below baseline levels in the past week.
+There were no chickenpox presentations (Figure 18).

 Figure 18.
 Number of varicella-zoster presentations to Emergency Departments in WA in the past eight weeks of 2022